undertherain/vsmlib/README.rst

 What functionality is included
 ------------------------------

+* creating word embeddings by counting and neural-based methods, including sub-word-level models
-* loading several popular formats of word embeddings and providing unified access to word-vectors
+* importing and exporting from a banch of popular formats of word embeddings and providing unified access to word-vectors
 * perfroming simple tasks like estimating word similarity
 * visualising embeddings